zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Mute a Specified Remote Video Stream (muteRemoteVideoStream)
+#### Mutes the Specified Remote User's Video Stream (muteRemoteVideoStream)

 ```
 - (int)muteRemoteVideoStream:(NSUInteger)uid
                         mute:(BOOL)mute;
 ```

-This method pauses/resumes receiving a specified user’s video stream.
+This method pauses/resumes receiving the specified remote user’s video stream.

-> When set to Yes, this method stops playing video streams without affecting the video stream receiving process.
+> When `mute` is set as `Yes`, this method stops playing video streams without affecting the video stream receiving process.
-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>